ioilmio/web-scraper/README.md

 ## About The Project

-This is a scraper, a program written in Ruby.This specific scraper is built to scrape posts and authors from "Dev.to" site.Using the Nokogiri Gem to parse the HTML frome the site,open URI to open the sile in security, and some string manipulations to format them better for human readability.
+This is a scraper, a program written in Ruby.This specific scraper is built to scrape posts and authors from "Dev.to" site.Using the Nokogiri Gem to parse the HTML from the site,open URI to open the file in security, and some string manipulations to format them better for human readability.